dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  because you know it had been claimed by copernicus

  and

  so on that you know the earth was going around the sun things like that this

- was kind of like a miniature solar system that

- was operating around jupiter and it kind of also gave

- the sense that some of these kind of principles of physics that

- we kind of had an idea applied

- and the terrestrial domain also would apply to things in the heavens

- and things that were like things orbiting jupiter

- and so on so it was sort of a big a big realization that

- that these kinds of

- essentially mathematical

-# Chapter 3

- so on that you know the earth was going around the sun things like that this